solana-foundation/solana-improvement-documents/proposals/0159-relax-transaction-signature-constraints.md

 ### Transaction Errors

+While transaction errors are not required to be consistent for clients reaching consensus, they should follow the following specification to give consistent responses to downstream users and clients.

 Precompile verification errors should now be mapped to `InstructionError::Custom(u32)` such that each `PrecompileError` variant below maps to a custom error code as annotated below: